Researcher Spotlight: Amalia Patanè

-The Fall 2020 edition of the Scienta Omicron News provides you with information from company update during the COVID-19 to our newly installed systems and updated products to suit our customers´ research needs to our relentless services and support by our regional offices in Europe, China, US and Japan.
+The Fall 2020 edition of the Scienta Omicron Newsflyer provides you with an update about our response to COVID-19, updated product offerings to suit our customers´ research needs, and information about services and support we have available.

 Scienta Omicron is a leading innovator in Surface Science and Nanotechnology.
 At our technology centres in Uppsala, Sweden and Taunusstein, Germany we develop and produce high-tech instruments sold and serviced from our four regional hubs in USA, China, Japan and Germany to support top researchers globally.

 We provide top capabilities in Electron Spectroscopy, Scanning Probe Microscopy and Thin Film Deposition, all in Ultra-High Vacuum.
 Focusing on the race for new unique materials and solutions, in areas like – smarter batteries, next generation electronics, quantum technologies, solar energy, intelligent sensors and advanced materials, Scienta Omicron drives the Surface Science towards the future.